0xkf/AirdropDAO/README.md

 ## Problem

-[TBD]
-Problem

-It is very difficult to start crypto.
+It is very difficult to start crypto for web2 users.

-・If you become interested in crypto, you need to set up MetaMask.
+- If you become interested in crypto, you need to set up MetaMask.
-・You need to acquire tokens on a CEX and transfer them to your wallet.
+- You need to acquire tokens on a CEX and transfer them to your wallet.
-・You need to connect your wallet and sign in on Dapps.
+- You need to connect your wallet and sign in on Dapps.

 ## Solution

-[TBD]
-Solution
-・Easy login using Google authentication or similar methods ・Transactions without the need for gas fees
+- Easy login using Google authentication or similar methods
+- Transactions without the need for gas fees
-・A situation where there is no need to manage private keys
+- A situation where there is no need to manage private keys

 ### Architecture
-[TBD]
-Please find the English translation below.

-Architecture

-・By using Google Auth for login, we automatically provide users with an Account Abstraction Wallet, making it easy to obtain a wallet.
+- By using Google Auth for login, we automatically provide users with an Account Abstraction Wallet, making it easy to obtain a wallet.
 Users can acquire NFTs and FTs with a single click, even if they don't have a wallet.

-・During this process, users don't have to pay gas fees due to gasless transactions, and since the tokens have gone through a community audit, there is less concern about receiving scam tokens.
+- During this process, users don't have to pay gas fees due to gasless transactions, and since the tokens have gone through a community audit, there is less concern about receiving scam tokens.

-・Companies that want to expand their community can propose detailed information about airdrop in a proposal, which will help them learn whether a token airdrop is feasible or not.
+- Companies that want to expand their community can propose detailed information about airdrop in a proposal, which will help them learn whether a token airdrop is feasible or not.

 ### Unique Point

-[TBD]
-We can onboard new user who doesn't have wallet yet. the airdropped token is selected by community,using UMA,sbapshot voting,called Osnap.
+AirdropDAO can onboard web2 users who doesn't have crypto wallet yet. the airdropped token is selected by community, using UMA,snapshot voting,called oSnap.

 ## User Flow

-[TBD]
-１.visit website.
+１. Visit website.
-２.Authenticate some social
+２. Authenticate some social
-３.push button to get some ft or NFT
+３. Push mint button to get some FT or NFT

 ## Future Work
-[TBD]
 1.Realize sybil attack resistance, selecting some ID solution.
 2.We will start advertisement function for the company that want to sell some product and for users that want to trade without paying gas.
 3.Find ecosystem partners.